smoran3/transit_directness/readme.md

 `pip install pathlib`
 `pip install pywin32`

-To activate the new environment, run the following line:

-`conda activate directness`

-To update the environment as changes are needed, run the following line:

-`conda env update -f environment.yml`
+### Troubleshooting
+If pip installing displays fatal error, try:
+`python -m pip install -U pip`

 ### Running Scripts

-To run any of the scripts in this repo, activate the conda environment, change directory to the project folder, and then run the `python` command followed by the path to the file.
+To run any of the scripts in this repo, activate the virtual environment, change directory to the project folder, and then run the `python` command followed by the path to the file.
 For example:

 ```
-conda activate directness
+ve\scripts\Activate.ps1
 d:
-cd D:/dvrpc_shared/NetworkGap_Directness
+cd D:/MODELING/transit_directness
 python /scripts/{script_name}.py
 ```